 Scientists believe that the Delta variant is associated with more severe disease and that it is about 50% more transmissible than Alpha, though estimates vary.
 Full doses of the Pfizer – BioNTech SE and AstraZeneca PLC Covid-19 vaccines protect against the Delta variant.

 Currently, the vast majority of people requiring hospitalization have not been vaccinated.
 The exceptions are those who have deficient immune systems that don’t respond to the vaccines as efficiently as those with intact systems.
 This means that the majority of hospitalizations are entirely preventable by simply getting vaccinated.
 Santa Barbara Neighborhood Clinics is now offering all three of the COVID-19 vaccines in its clinics.
-If you have not received yours, please speak to our clinic staff about getting your jab so that we can get this pandemic behind us, or cll the following number to schedule an appointment.
+If you have not received yours, call us today to schedule your appointment at (844) 594-0343

 Currently, we are administering second doses to those whom we have administered first doses and will continue to do so until all required second doses have been completed.
 Our call center does not have the capability of scheduling the vaccination appointments, so we request that it not be utilized to schedule COVID-19 vaccine appointments .